Watch out! Congestion ahead

 How do utilities deal with congestion?
 There is no single solution, but OMNETRIC has modelled four simplified scenarios that outline different approaches to the threat of congestion in the imaginary town of Gladville.

-Why now for solving congestion in the distribution grid?
+Why now go for solving congestion in the distribution grid?

 Quite simply, the proliferation of DERs is not going to cease and therefore the threat of congestion is not ephemeral.
 Moreover, our research exposes that there is neither a single solution, nor a single executive equipped to solve the problem.
 There are however, clear steps utilities can take themselves, with the broader ecosystem, with regulators, and with vendors to combat congestion.